yinfi/magentic-ui/README.md

 - 🧑‍💼 **Orchestrator** is the lead agent, powered by a large language model (LLM), that performs co-planning with the user, decides when to ask the user for feedback, and delegates sub-tasks to the remaining agents to complete.
 - 🌐 **WebSurfer** is an LLM agent equipped with a web browser that it can control.
 Given a request by the Orchestrator, it can click, type, scroll, and visit pages in multiple rounds to complete the request from the Orchestrator.
 This agent is a significant improvement over the AutoGen ``MultimodalWebSurfer``  in terms of the actions it can do (tab management, select options, file upload, multimodal queries).
+To learn more how this agent is built, follow along this [Tutorial: Building a Browser Use Agent From Scratch and with Magentic-UI
+](docs/tutorials/web_agent_tutorial_full.ipynb).
 - 💻 **Coder** is an LLM agent equipped with a Docker code-execution container.
 It can write and execute Python and shell commands and provide a response back to the Orchestrator.
 - 📁 **FileSurfer** is an LLM agent equipped with a Docker code-execution container and file-conversion tools from the MarkItDown package.
 It can locate files in the directory controlled by Magentic-UI, convert files to markdown, and answer questions about them.
 - 🧑 **UserProxy** is an agent that represents the user interacting with Magentic-UI.
 The Orchestrator can delegate work to the user instead of the other agents.